 Occupational health & safety training programs

-What exactly will you be learning during those 8 months?
-Comprehensive occupational health and safety training should include the following:
+What exactly will you learn in class?
+Comprehensive occupational health and safety training covers:

-- understanding occupational health and safety laws and regulations in Canada
+- Occupational health and safety laws and regulations in Canada

 Occupational health and safety career outlook & salary for Winnipeg

-The Job Bank reports that on average, health and safety officers in Winnipeg earn about $68,000 per year.
-Just starting out, you could expect to make around $40-45,000/year.
+The Job Bank reports that health and safety officers in Winnipeg earn about $73,000 as a median salary.
+Just starting out, you could expect to make around $35,000.

 The combination of excellent employment demand and competitive salaries makes occupational health and safety a very attractive career path.
 But is it the right field for you?